What Is Organic CTR?

 You can also reverse engineer the process.

-Rather than updating your existing content, you can create new content that specifically targets searches that contain featured snippets.
+Rather than updating your existing content, you can create new content that specifically targets searches that contain featured snippets and AI Overviews.

-You can conduct an SEO competitive analysis to see the keywords where your competitors rank that include a featured snippet.
+You can conduct an SEO competitive analysis to see the keywords where your competitors rank that include these SERP features.

-Or use Keyword Magic to generate a list of keywords that you can filter by the presence of a featured snippet.
+Or use Keyword Magic to generate a list of keywords that you can filter by the presence of a featured snippet or AI Overview.

 There’s just one caveat to this whole process.